ataullahkhanrifat/AWS-DevOps-CI-CD-Project/README.md

 ## Beanstalk

 Elastic Beanstalk simplifies deployment by abstracting away the need for managing EC2 instances, load balancers, and auto scaling group, offering a streamlined setup for developers.
-It provides a quick pathway to deploy applications on AWS without deep knowledge of system administration or cloud operations.
+It provides a quick pathway to deploy AWS applications without deep system administration or cloud operations knowledge.

 The setup involves naming the application, selecting a platform (such as Tomcat), configuring environment variables, defining security groups, setting up auto-scaling parameters, and more.